Billable Hours vs. Non-Billable Hours: Examples and Difference

 If you’re charging clients by the hour, then your goal should be to increase billable hours.
 After all, the more billable hours, the more money you’ll make.
 When you track billable hours, you should also account for non-billable hours.
 Otherwise, your revenue will be based on inaccurate data.

-Non-billable hours, on the other hand, is a term used to refer to the amount of time spent on work that can’t be billed or expensed to a client.
+Non-billable hours is a term used to refer to the amount of time spent on work that can’t be billed or expensed to a client.
 These are the invisible tasks or activities that may seem inconsequential, but serve as the backbone of a smooth business operation.

 Here’s a list of what you’d label as non-billable time: